-Having a footprint also helps you to keep the tent more clean than if you did not have one.
-This is because the footprint acts as another barrier to dirt, dust and sand that can get kicked up while hiking and find its way into every nook and cranny of your shelter.
+Having a footprint also helps you to keep the tent clean than if you did not have one.
+The footprint acts as another barrier to dirt, dust, and sand that can get kicked up while hiking and find their way into every nook and cranny of your shelter.

-There are some solid reasons why choosing to use a footprint doesn’t make sense and just adds more complexity to your gear.
+There are some solid reasons why using a footprint doesn’t make sense and adds more complexity to your gear.

-As with any gear there is a weight to it and the footprint is no different, what you are trading off here is comfort for weight.
+As with any gear, there is a weight, and the footprint is no different.
+What you are trading off here is comfort for weight.

 Extra Backpack Space

-The biggest difference between them is a tarp is built to cover cars and be more of a functional tool than a lightweight and compressible base for your tent to lay on.
+The biggest difference is that a tarp is built to cover cars and be more of a functional tool than a lightweight and compressible base for your tent to lay on.